 Figure T2.3.3 shows a breakdown of importation of drugs offences by region and year.
 It clearly illustrates that the highest number of controlled drug offences was recorded in the Dublin Metropolitan Region (DMR) and the lowest number was recorded in the North Western Region.
-Between 2021 and 2022, the number of offences recorded decreased across all regions except the Eastern Region, where incidents recorded were the same as 2021 (4629).
-The highest decrease was reported in the North Western Region (24%), followed by the Southern Region (22%), and the Eastern Region (12%).
+Between 2022 and 2023, the number of

-Figure T2.3.3 Recorded incidents of controlled drug offences, by region and year, 2003-2022
+Figure T2.3.3 Recorded incidents of controlled drug offences, by region and year, 2003-2023